9 forms of birth control used in ancient times

 Each method of birth control has its own advantages and disadvantages.
 You may choose to use one type of method for a certain period and switch to another kind whenever you feel is necessary.

 Contraception is and always has been an important part of the human experience.
-Whatever ancient birth controls were used, they prevented much more drastic measures such as abortion, which was very dangerous back then, abandonment, or infanticide.

 Luckily, we’re no longer stuck with ancient forms of birth control that not only make you cringe but were also probably the cause of quite a few nasty infections down there.
 Let’s give a little shoutout to modern medicine for preventing animal dung from coming anywhere near our genitals.